mdsobujislam/MiniLibrary/README.md

 •	  "password": "123456"
 •	}
 •	Response:
-o	On successful login, you will receive a JWT token in the response body: o	{
+*	On successful login, you will receive a JWT token in the response body:
+	{
-o	  "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."
+	  "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."
-o	}
+	}
 Use this token in the Authorization header (with the prefix Bearer ) for all other API requests.
 ________________________________________
 API Workflow Documentation